-If staff have a mental health concern about a child that is also as safeguarding concern, immediate action should be taken, following the policy by speaking to a DSL or making a referral.
-(KCSIE 2020)
+If staff have a mental health concern about a child that is also a safeguarding concern, immediate action will be taken, following their child protection policy, and speaking to the DSL or a deputy.

-30. Disguised Compliance
+16. Disguised Compliance

 There can be a tendency in safeguarding and child protection work to use jargon and shorthand to explain quite complex ideas.
 One of the challenges of multi-agency working is to ensure that there is a common language.
 In this article, specialist safeguarding consultant, Andrew Hall, explores five phrases that often crop up in child protection reports and meetings.